But beware of the most overlooked headache.

 Screening for Tenants.
 Most property managers can handle this daunting task.
 They will advertise, screen and show your property.
 A big-time saver.

 Most can manage their own one or two rental properties if they really understand what the undertaking involves, which many investors don’t.
 And managing the property effectively is a whole other story and is a skill that must be learned and perfected.
 I would prefer to spend my time to find profitable properties and let the property management companies deal with managing of the properties.

 In summary, do the math on the liability and the cost of juggling multiple full-time roles, the stress, and the lost time you could’ve spent looking for more properties, spending quality time with family and not having to be called in the middle of the night because someone doesn’t have heat.
 This can suck the joy and benefits of being a landlord who is trying to build their rental portfolio.
 If you want to manage yourself, learn everything you can about being a landlord and how to skillfully manage the property, tenants and your time.

 From my experience here in NJ I will say I’ve had the most success with a property management company.
 They are Crowne Management in Union NJ.
-Owner is Vanessa Regalado aka “the queen of property management” Website: Crownemgmt.com
+The owner is Vanessa Regalado aka “the queen of property management”.
+Website: Crownemgmt.com